dkeesey/tiptap-demo/memory-bank/activeContext.md

 - Implemented core editor with toolbar, bubble menu, and floating menu (April 22, 2025)
 - Added document persistence with localStorage (April 22, 2025)
 - Added Tailwind Typography plugin for proper styling (April 22, 2025)
+- Implemented markdown import/export functionality (April 23, 2025)
+- Set up GitHub repository (April 23, 2025)
+- Created Vercel configuration for deployment (April 23, 2025)
+- Updated documentation and README (April 23, 2025)

 ## Current Priorities
-1. **P0**: Test the initial implementation to ensure all basic features work
+1. **P0**: Cross-browser testing
-2. **P0**: Set up GitHub repository
+2. **P0**: Mobile responsiveness testing
-3. **P0**: Deploy initial version to Vercel
+3. **P0**: Final code review and cleanup
-4. **P1**: Implement additional Phase 2 features (markdown import/export)
+4. **P1**: Consider implementing collaborative editing features
-5. **P2**: Consider Phase 3 features (collaborative editing)
+5. **P2**: Consider implementing AI integration features

 ## In-Progress Tasks
-- Initial implementation of TipTap editor with essential components
-- Setting up deployment pipeline
+- Cross-browser testing
+- Mobile device testing

 ## Upcoming Tasks
-- Test editor functionality across browsers
-- Set up GitHub repository
-- Configure Vercel deployment
-- Implement markdown import/export features
+- Create a list of features and highlights for presentation
+- Consider tutorial or walkthrough content for first-time users
-- Consider adding collaborative editing features if time permits
+- Evaluate options for collaborative editing (if time permits)

 ## Blockers and Challenges
-- Styling issues that require additional Tailwind plugins (resolved with Typography plugin)
-- Local testing to ensure editor works as expected
-- GitHub repository setup
-- Vercel deployment configuration
+- None at this time

 ## Current Questions
-- Should collaborative editing be prioritized over other enhancements?
+- Should collaborative editing be prioritized in the remaining time?
-- What level of documentation is needed for the demo?
+- What level of documentation should be included for the demo?
-- How should the demo be presented to the recruiter?
+- Should a more formal presentation be prepared for the recruiter?

 ## Recent Learnings
 - TipTap's extension system is powerful and modular